cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/put-update-a-credential-v2-tenant-id-credentials-type-name.rst

 The 400 error code might indicate missing or invalid parameters.

+The 409 error code might indicate an invalid state.

 This table shows the possible response codes for this operation: